hackolade/docs/Studio/PostgreSQL.md

 ## Reverse-Engineering

-The PostgreSQL instance can hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to PostgreSQL can be found on [this page](<ConnecttoaPostgreSQLinstance.md>).
+The PostgreSQL instance can be hosted on-premises, or on virtualized machines in a private or public cloud.&nbsp; Details on how to connect Hackolade to PostgreSQL can be found on [this page](<ConnecttoaPostgreSQLinstance.md>).

 &nbsp;